Skip to Main Content

 Second offense

-If a driver is issued a second citation for driving without insurance within 10 years of the first, the license suspension may increase up to one year.
-Penalties will likely be at least $500 as well.
+If a driver is issued a second citation for driving without insurance in Alaska within 10 years of the first, the license suspension may increase up to one year.
+Penalties will likely be at least $500, as well.
 Penalties and suspensions can get more severe with subsequent violations.

-An SR-22 is not an insurance policy.
-In Alaska, as in other states, an SR-22 is a state-sanctioned certificate verifying financial responsibility.
 If your license has been suspended for failure to carry the required insurance, you will need to obtain and hold an SR-22 for up to three years.
 This can typically remove the suspension.
+An SR-22 is a state-sanctioned certificate verifying financial responsibility.

-If you are involved in a car accident in Alaska that results in physical injury, death or property damage of over $500, you are required to show proof of insurance.
-Details of your insurance must be provided to the Alaska Department of Motor Vehicles within 15 days of the accident and must be provided by every driver involved in the incident regardless of who is at fault.
+If you are involved in a car accident in Alaska that results in physical injury, death or property damage of over $501, you are required to show proof of insurance.
+Details of your insurance must be provided to the Alaska DMV within 15 days of the accident and must be provided by every driver involved in the incident regardless of who is at fault.
 Typically, the responding officer at the scene of the accident should provide forms for drivers to fill out and submit, but those forms can also be picked up from any DMV office.

-While the loss of a license can be a significant penalty for drivers, the larger cost for an uninsured driver stems from responsibility for an accident.
-If you are responsible for a collision that causes physical injury or damage to a person or their vehicle and do not have insurance, you may be on the hook for paying for the cost of their repairs.
+While the loss of a license can be a major penalty for drivers, it is not the most significant cost drivers may face.
 Alaska is an “at-fault” state, which means the driver deemed responsible for the accident can be held personally liable for bodily injury and property damage caused by the crash.
-Depending upon the severity of injury and long-term ramifications, these damages can lead to significant financial loss and potential bankruptcy.
+Depending upon the severity, an at-fault accident while uninsured can lead to significant financial loss and potential bankruptcy.

 Frequently asked questions

 • Driving without insurance is costly in its own right.
 Compounding the issue by providing false information to a law officer or your insurance company can make the situation much worse.
-Lying to an officer in Alaska can also result in hefty fines and suspensions.
-You may also discover that your car insurance company has denied a claim or canceled your policy if they learn that you provided false information in your application.
+Lying to an officer in Alaska can result in hefty fines and jail time.
+You may also discover that your car insurance company has denied a claim or canceled your policy if they learn that you provided false information on your application.
+Plus, the state can charge you with a misdemeanor or even a felony depending on the nature of the insurance fraud.

-• Car insurance in Alaska is relatively inexpensive compared to other states, averaging $2,330 a year for full coverage and $542 a year for minimum coverage, according to Bankrate’s 2024 study of quoted annual premiums from Quadrant Information Services.
-This is lower than the national average, which is $2,542 for full coverage and $740 for minimum coverage per year, on average.
+• Car insurance in Alaska is relatively inexpensive compared to other states, averaging $2,336 a year for full coverage and $498 a year for minimum coverage, according to Bankrate’s 2024 study of quoted annual premiums from Quadrant Information Services.
+This is lower than the national average, which is $2,314 for full coverage and $644 for minimum coverage per year.
 Premiums will vary for every driver based on a number of personal factors that affect a driver’s rate.
 This can include driving history, age, location and car make and model.
-It is recommended that you shop around and compare quotes from the best car insurance companies.
+Experts recommended shopping around and comparing quotes to find the most affordable coverage.